 Simply extracting the tooth can have a negative effect on your chewing ability and may even cause the surrounding teeth to shift position, creating new areas for plaque and build up.

 The treatment procedure involves an initial thorough examination involving x-rays to check bone condition.
 A referral to an oral surgeon or specialist places the implant with our guidance.
 This may involve bone grafting or augmentation.
-Once the implant has integrated (been accepted by the support tissue) the oral surgeon gives the “ok” to restore.
+Once the implant has integrated (been accepted by the supporting tissue) the oral surgeon gives the “ok” to restore.
 The final restoration includes placing the abutment and final crown.

 Long Lake Dental is pleased to now offer Invisalign® These wireless alternatives to braces are used to straighten teeth and are nearly invisible.
 Invisalign® can be used for both adults and teens and are custom made in our office specifically for you!